MicrosoftDocs/PowerShell-Docs/reference/5.1/PowershellGet/Install-Module.md

 ### -SkipPublisherCheck
 Allows you to install a newer version of a module that already exists on your computer in the case when a newer one is not digitally signed by a trusted publisher and the newest existing module is digitally signed by a trusted publisher.

-It can happen for modules distributed with the operating system but maintained by the community, e.g. Pester or PSReadLine.

 ```yaml
 Type: SwitchParameter
 Parameter Sets: (All)